SMTG-Bham/easyunfold/README.md

 ```

 This command compute the spectral weight and save them into the  `easyunfold.json` file.
-You can load the `easyunfold.json` file to read the spectral weights manually, or proceed with the command lien interface to generate a plot.
+You can load the `easyunfold.json` file to read the spectral weights manually, or proceed with the command line interface to generate a plot.

 If the kpoints has been split into multiple calculations (for example, for those involving hybrid functional), all of the `WAVECAR` files need to be passed: